rubensworks/PhD-Thesis/content/conclusions.md

 > Can clients use volatility knowledge to perform more efficient continuous SPARQL query evaluation by polling for data?

-This question was answered by annotating dynamica data server-side with time annotations, and by introducing a client-side algorithm that can detect these annotations, and determine a polling frequency for continuous query evaluation based on that.
+This question was answered by annotating dynamic data server-side with time annotations, and by introducing a client-side algorithm that can detect these annotations, and determine a polling frequency for continuous query evaluation based on that.
 By doing this, clients only have to re-download data from the server when it was changed.